Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/Expanded Armor Pack [Jack-It]/readme.txt

 To keep the package download to a reasonable size, the helmet textures for the alternate Legend model have been reduced from 4k to 1k.
 You can still get the og 4k textures from DLTX Minimod.

 Nav's Masks

+Outfits Affect Movespeed for DLTX Minimod version
+As it says.
+Don't use this for the reworked version here.

 ----------------------------------------------------------
 -Known issues: